bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 Hormone Replacement Therapy (HRT)

-The cornerstone of treatment is addressing the underlying hormonal deficiency.
-In men, restoring normal testosterone levels through testosterone replacement therapy is crucial.
-This therapy not only improves physical symptoms but also alleviates night sweats:
+The cornerstone treatment for hypogonadism is addressing the underlying hormone deficiency.
+In men, restoring normal testosterone levels through testosterone replacement therapy is crucial, as it not only improves physical symptoms but also alleviates night sweats.
+For women, estrogen or progesterone therapy might be used, depending on the situation.

 Non-Hormonal Pharmacologic Options